Have you thought of teaching your child to say the alphabet backwards?

 4. Knowing the order of the letters backwards and forwards will mean that when it is time to learn about alphabetical order your kid should find it a breeze.
 Obviously, being adept at alphabetical order is not the most important thing in the world, but it is an essential skill and you might be surprised by how many adults struggle with it.

 5. Learning the alphabet backwards by song will be fun - for you and your child.
-The first YouTube video on this page is a nice simple way to learn it (and there is a really fast version of the alphabet backwards too, which is good for a laugh).
-This second video (below) is a very Australian song - and is a little bit longer and different.
-And for those of you who say 'zed' rather than 'zee' you'll enjoy hearing it said 'the right way' in this one!
+This video provides a nice simple way to learn it (and there is a really fast version too, which is good for a laugh).
+Finally, the video below is a very Australian song - and is a little bit longer and different.

 If you're keen on revising the alphabet in its normal order, click here for some great YouTube videos.